Seanjohnferesi/Module_02_SEAFER25532_FTO2506_GroupB_Seanjohnferesi_SDF01/README.md

 - ✅ Get confident with Git, GitHub, and version control
 - 🧠 Expand my knowledge and understanding of HTML, CSS, JavaScript and build responsive websites.
 - ⚛️ Learn React and Angular for dynamic frontends
 - 🚀 Complete real-world projects and grow a strong dev portfolio.
+- 🗣️ Improve my communication skills and better work with my team.

 ---